beachplum-io/brutalismbot/README.md

 Every hour Brutalismbot requests posts from reddit's REST API at [`/r/brutalism/new.json`](https://reddit.com/r/brutalism/new).

-New posts that haven't been seen before are saved, transformed into Slack messages using [Block Kit](https://api.slack.com/block-kit), and published #channel via the incoming webhook URL.
+New posts that haven't been seen before are saved, transformed into Slack messages using [Block Kit](https://api.slack.com/block-kit), and published to your #channel via the incoming webhook URL.

 Example post: